 “The roast profiles included with coffees purchased from Bellwether’s marketplace were great.
 Now, I start with a Bellwether profile and make small adjustments to it.
 I can roast the coffee, taste it, and easily adjust what I want for our shop.”

-The addition of the Bellwether as a zero‑emissions roaster generated excitement among customers who celebrated the launch of Capitola’s own coffee line.
+The addition of the Bellwether as an all‑electric roaster generated excitement among customers who celebrated the launch of Capitola’s own coffee line.
 It also opened up a variety of new wholesale opportunities.

 “We put on our bags: ‘Roasted in Portland, Oregon on a zero‑emissions roaster’ and that led to our most profitable partnership with a local food delivery service that’s all about sustainability."